oVirt/ovirt-site/source/feature/inclusterupgrade.html.md

 #### Preconditions to allow policy activation

-*   No paused VMs are allowed in the cluster
+*   No suspended VMs are allowed in the cluster
+*   No CPU pinning on any VM in the cluster
+*   No NUMA pinning on any VM in the cluster
+*   No preferred hosts with migration strategy "No migrations allowed" on any VM in the cluster
+*   No PCI pass through on any VM in the cluster

 #### Limitations during upgrade

 *   Suspending VMs is forbidden
 *   HA reservation for VMs is disabled.
 But the engine will still try to restart HA VMs if they are failing
-*   Affinity Groups will not be respected
+*   Affinity Groups will not be respected.
+After the upgrade is done the Affiniy Rules Enforcement Manager will reestablish them
 *   No load balancing will happen

 #### What might stop you from putting a host to maintenance

-*   CPU pinning
-*   NUMA pinning
-*   Host pinning + No migrations as migration strategy
-*   PCI pass through
 *   Missing networks

 Since affinity will be ignored through the upgrade process, the affinity rules enforcement manager will be disabled.

-### Upgrade Flow
+### Upgrade Flow from 3.5 to 3.6

-1. Enable upgrade mode + restart engine to take effect
+1. Enable the upgrade mode with \`engine-config -s CheckMixedRhelVersions=false --cver=3.5\` (This allows to set the InClusterUpgrade policy).
+2. Restart the engine
-2. Set the new scheduling policy for the desired cluster (this allows mixing different major host OS versions
+3. Set the InClusterUpgrade Policy on the desired cluster (this allows mixing different major host OS versions)

-3. Check for suspended VMs and fail if they exist.
-4. Disable suspending VMs when using a specific migration policy.
+      * When saving this cluster configuration change a lot of checks are happening.
+They are making sure that all preconditions as described above are met
+      * If setting the policy fails, resolve the mentioned issue and try again

-5. Move a host X to maintenance (If this is the 2nd+ host some VMs will move to el7 machines)
+1. Move a host X to maintenance (If this is the 2nd+ host some VMs will move to el7 machines)

-6. If needed, pre-migrate VMs manually as a precaution
+      * If needed, pre-migrate VMs manually as a precaution

-7. Upgrade host in place (fedup style) to el7 and reboot to get the new kernel
+1. Upgrade host in place (fedup style) to el7 and reboot to get the new kernel or just install a new image
-8. Configure the host to use json-rpc instead of xml (xmlrpc is no longer supported in 3.6 version)
-9. Activate host (should move to ‘up’).
+2. Activate (fedup) or Reinstall (new image) the host in the engine (should move to ‘up’).
-10. Go to step 5 until all hosts upgraded for this cluster and then reset the scheduling policy.
+3. Go to step 4 until all hosts upgraded for this cluster and then reset the scheduling policy.
-11. Increaste cluster level to 3.6.
+4. Increase cluster level to 3.6.
-12. Go to step 2 and repeat for all clusters.
+5. Go to step 3 and repeat for all clusters.
-13. Disable the config from step 1 + restart engine.
+6. Disable the config from step 1 with \`engine-config -s CheckMixedRhelVersions=true --cver=3.5\`.
+7. Restart the engine

 ### Testing the work in progress version